 Protect your investment by using archival acid-free mounting materials.
 I prefer to use cloth hinges to hang prints in matts rather than dry-mounting them to board or using adhesives; many claim to be archival but are not and they often invite and make future conservation much more difficult.
 My goal is to be able to remove all of the matting and framing easily with no damage to the print; the framing is replaceable, the art is irreplaceable.

-View through high-quality low reflectance glass.
+Remove reflections with high-quality low reflectance glass.

 I recommend high-quality anti-glare museum glass or plexiglass as it reduces distracting reflections.
 If you choose UV retardant glass or plexiglass remember that only the highest quality does not have a subtle green appearance.

 Display in a generous amount of high-quality light.

 Pigmented prints show their full depth and richness when well lit.
 My prints are optimized for 3500K, most halogen light sources are close to this.
 I prefer full-spectrum lighting (I use Solux.) to richly render all of the colors equally.
 Displaying your prints in great light will truly make them shine.